Lab 08 - Manage Virtual Machines

 Scale out rule

-1. Select Custom autoscale. then change the Scale mode to Scale based on metric.
-And then select Add rule.
+1. Select Custom autoscale.
+Then change the Scale mode to Scale based on metric.
+And then select Add a rule.

 2. Let’s create a rule that automatically increases the number of VM instances.
 This rule scales out when the average CPU load is greater than 70% over a 10-minute period.
 When the rule triggers, the number of VM instances is increased by 20%.